Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 Please, visit each page for specifications on different types of scholarships.

-(*This only applies to the Summer School.
-TU Delft has different scholarship policies concerning its regular courses).
+(*This only applies to the Summer School Planning & Design for the Just City.
+TU Delft has different scholarship policies concerning its regular courses.
+You can get an overview HERE).

 ECTS/ CREDITS